-Join us for a virtual information session on Tuesday, November 28th, from 13:00 to 14:00 (CET) to learn more about the program.
-Register here.
+ONLINE INFORMATION SESSION : Join us for a live, online interactive Information Session on Monday, October 27, from 13:00 to 14:00 (CET) to learn more about the program.

 Target audience